BMHLab/AHBAprocessing/code/dataProcessing/README_processingPipeline.txt

 %------------------------------------------------------------------------------
 options.normMethod = 'scaledRobustSigmoid'; what type of normalisation method used 'subtractMean'Subtract the mean:
-'maxmin' Linear rescaling to the unit interval 'zscore'
+'maxmin' - Linear rescaling to the unit interval 'zscore' - z-score normalisation;
-'robustSigmoid'A outlier-robust sigmoid
-'scaledRobustSigmoid' A scaled, outlier-robust sigmoid 'sigmoid' Standard sigmoidal transformation 'scaledSigmoid' Standard sigmoid transform, then a rescaling to the unit interval 'mixedSigmoid' Uses a scaled sigmoid if iqr=0; a scaled, outlier-robust sigmoid otherwise; Uses only non-NaN; Outlier-adjusted sigmoid:
+'robustSigmoid' - outlier-robust sigmoid 'scaledRobustSigmoid' - scaled, outlier-robust sigmoid 'sigmoid' - standard sigmoidal transformation 'scaledSigmoid' - standard sigmoid transform, then a rescaling to the unit interval 'mixedSigmoid' - uses a scaled sigmoid if iqr=0; a scaled, outlier-robust sigmoid otherwise; Uses only non-NaN; Outlier-adjusted sigmoid:
-'scaledsigmoid5q' First caps at 5th and 95th quantile, then does scaled sigmoid
+'scaledsigmoid5q' - first caps at 5th and 95th quantile, then does scaled sigmoid
 %------------------------------------------------------------------------------
 options.percentDS =  100;
 the percentage of highest differential stability genes used;